Why SeqFlow?

 }

-export async function UserBadgeComponent(this: SeqflowFunctionContext) {
+export async function UserBadge({}, { component, app }: Contexts) {

-const user: User | undefined = await this.app.domains.user.getLoggedUser();
+const user: User | undefined = await app.domains.user.getLoggedUser();

 // Listen to the UserLoggedEvent

-const events = this.waitEvents(
+const events = component.waitEvents(

 );